Shubban478/Multiclipboard/README.md

 There is 4 different commands that can be passed as an argument:

-- Save
-- Load
-- List
-- Delete

-Save stores the current contents of your clipboard.
+- Save - Stores the current contents of your clipboard.
-Load will copy the selected clip to your clipboard.
+- Load - Copy the selected clip to your clipboard.
-List prints a list of clips available to load/delete.
+- List - Prints a list of clips available to load/delete.
-Delete will delete the specified clip from the json file.
+- Delete - Delete the specified clip from the json file.

 # Instructions

+If you are missing the clipboard module, use pip to install it.

+* pip install clipboard

-Open a terminal or command prompt window.
+* Open a terminal or command prompt window.

-Use the code below, followed by one of the commands.
+* Use the code below, followed by one of the commands.

-Example: python Multiclipboard.py load
+* python Multiclipboard.py save

-The clips will be saved with a key that you enter.
+You will be prompted to enter a key to associate with the clip.
 Keys are used to load and delete items from the clipboard.

 Notice that this module only takes 1 command at a time.